Connect with us:

 The Travel Management Rule announced in 2005 requires each National Forest and Grassland to identify and designate those roads, trails, and areas that are open to motor vehicle use.
 This information is documented on Motor Vehicle Use Maps (MVUMs).
 Below are the currently available MVUMs for Colorado.
 Free printed copies of these maps are available at your local Forest Service Ranger District Office.

 The motor vehicle use maps are grouped by forest as shown on the map above.
-All files are Adobe Acrobat (PDF) files.
+Maps are available in georeferenced Adobe Acrobat PDF (GeoPDF) format, GeoTIFF format, and Google Earth .kmz format.
+If you don't know what format you need, we recommend starting with the GeoPDF format first.
 Depending on the configuration of your browser, you may need to right click and select "Save Link As...", "Download Linked File As...", or "Save Target As..." to download the MVUM and save it to your computer.

 Advanced GIS software users might find the following advanced MVUM topics and projects of interest.

 Release No. FS-0605 • Contact: Press Office, (202) 205-1134

 USDA FOREST SERVICE RELEASES FINAL RULE FOR MOTORIZED RECREATION IN NATIONAL FORESTS & GRASSLANDS